This review was updated in October 2016 and all the information is correct as of that date

 The Starwood Preferred Guest American Express credit card offers 10,000 Starwood Preferred Guest points for signing up.
 These convert to 10,000 Avios points.
 It has a £75 fee, refunded pro-rata if you cancel.

-The sign-up bonus of 25,000 Avios (26,000 if I refer you) is a very good offer especially as the card fee is refundable pro-rata if you choose to cancel during the year.
+The current special sign-up bonus of 25,000 Avios (26,000 if I refer you) is an excellent offer especially as the card fee is refundable pro-rata if you choose to cancel during the year.
 The higher bonus – plus the 50% higher earning rate on your spending – makes the Premium Plus card better than the free card, at least for the first year.

 In terms of on-going earning, 1.5 Avios points and the 2-4-1 voucher when you spend £10,000 make the most valuable package on the market for your long-term spending as long as you are confident of hitting the £10,000 target.
 If you won’t spend £10,000 on the card each year then the value of the Avios earned will not cover the annual fee.